mNdrew/mNdrew/README.md

 I am an undergraduate student from the Philippines aspiring to work in fields of Data Science and Cybersecurity.

+## Description
 - 📌 Location: Manila, Philippines
 - 🏫 School: De La Salle University - Dasmariñas
-- 🌱 Learning: BS Information Technology - Network Technology Track
+- 🌱 Course: BS Information Technology - Network Technology Track

--
+<center> Additional Learning </center>

 <!--
 - 🔭 I’m currently working on ...